schoko11/KEKO-WEB/README.md

 As of now (04.02.2023) i will switch to a rather conventional midi cable to do the development.
 Could use linux to code, which is way more convenient than with an offline WIN 10 (doing bluetooth later on).

+You have to use Chrome (testing on linux mint).